-Graziano directs all communications activities of America’s Essential Hospitals, including strategic message development, media relations, member communications, digital products, editorial services, and branding.
-He joined the association in May 2012 and has nearly 25 years of experience in strategic communications and media relations for health care associations.
+Graziano directs all communications activities of America’s Essential Hospitals, including strategic message development, media relations, member communications, digital products, editorial services, speech writing, and branding.
+He joined the association in May 2012 and has nearly 30 years of experience in strategic communications and media relations for health care associations.

 From 1985 to 1993, Graziano worked as a reporter and editor at several daily newspapers, including The News and Observer, of Raleigh, N.C., and The Journal newspapers, in suburban Washington.
 He holds a bachelor’s degree in journalism from the University of Maryland, College Park.

 O’Malley joined America’s Essential Hospitals in September 2015.
 She oversees all federal public policy initiatives for the association, with a focus on regulatory advocacy and safety-net financing.
 She has more than a decade of experience in health policy and has deep expertise in strategic planning, public-private partnerships, advocacy initiatives, and public health campaigns.